Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 - All objects are data in the blend-file.
 - There are operators/functions that create and modify these objects.

-For all the scenarios listed above (not all were listed, mind you..) the ``bpy`` module provides functionality to access and modify data.
+For all the scenarios listed above (not all were listed, mind you...) the ``bpy`` module provides functionality to access and modify data.